Devops-2022-Group-R/itu-minitwit/notes/session02.md

 - Currently, status code 307 is used in many redirects - investigate if this is proper usage of `c.Redirect` (or if it matches the old minitwit)
 - Use an external frontend.
 The html template stuff is not working well
 - Split things into multiple files, one large main.go file is confusing
-- Storing any cookies in the containerized app, results in a runtime error the next time the container is run
+- Storing any cookies in the app, results in a runtime error the next time the app is run
     - This happens when you create a new user, and sign in
+    - Issue with user lookup and session cookie

 ## Other notes
 - Remember to remove `ping`, `pingHandler` etc. that was used for testing